What virus? At GOP’s convention, pandemic is largely ignored

-A more striking scene could unfold Thursday night, when more than 1,000 people were expected to assemble on the South Lawn of the White House for President Donald Trump’s renomination acceptance speech.
-That’s an eye-popping crowd in a global pandemic that has forced the cancellation of large gatherings, from sports events and concerts to weddings and funerals.
+Only those the White House expected to be in “close proximity” to the president and vice president had been tested for COVID-19.

-As Trump has tried to push past a virus that has tanked the economy and threatened his reelection, GOP organizers have worked to stage a convention that puts the pandemic in the rear view mirror and highlights the nation’s progress, even as it continues to kill.
-More than 42,000 new cases were reported on Wednesday alone and 2,700 more have died since the week began.
+As Trump has tried to push past a pandemic that has tanked the economy and threatened his reelection chances, GOP organizers have worked to stage a convention that puts the virus in the rear view mirror and highlights the nation’s progress, even as it continues to spread.
+More than 42,000 new cases were reported Wednesday and 2,700 more have died since the week began.

-Few convention speakers have made reference to the virus; others have discussed it in the past tense.
+But few convention speakers made reference to the virus, while others have discussed it in the past tense.

 “It was awful.
 Health and economic impacts were tragic,” said White House economic adviser Larry Kudlow on the convention’s second night.
 “But presidential leadership came swiftly and effectively with an extraordinary rescue for health and safety to successfully fight the COVID virus.”